cli/cli/README.md

 ### macOS

+---
+**NOTE**

+For the Apple Silicon M1 chip, we don't provide a downloadable binary.
+Use one of the below install methods instead.
+---

 `gh` is available via [Homebrew][], [MacPorts][], [Conda][], and as a downloadable binary from the [releases page][].

 #### Homebrew